miniplug/miniplug/README.md

 # miniplug

-Small but complete Promise-based [plug.dj][] API client for Node.js.
+Small [plug.dj][] client for building bots and applications in Node.js, with a Promise-based API.

 [Installation](#installation) -
 [Usage](#usage) -